The BEST Carrot Cake you’ll eat

 (weighed after grating)

-• 100g pecans, roasted and coarsely chopped
+• 100g pecans (or use walnuts), roasted and coarsely chopped

 For the cream cheese frosting: